containerd/containerd/docs/ops.md

 ### Bolt Metadata Plugin

-The bolt metadata plugin allows configuration of the content sharing policy between namespaces.
+The bolt metadata plugin allows configuration of the content sharing policy between namespaces, as well as freelist synchronization.

+#### Content Sharing Policy
 The default mode "shared" will make blobs available in all namespaces once it is pulled into any namespace.
 The blob will be pulled into the namespace if a writer is opened with the "Expected" digest that is already present in the backend.